rss logo

 Tor Browser showing The Pirate Bay onion address in the URL bar

-I recommend using DNS4EU, a European Union initiative providing a secure and privacy-focused Domain Name System (DNS) resolver service.
+To use an unfiltered DNS resolver, I recommend DNS4EU, a European initiative providing secure and privacy-focused Domain Name System (DNS) resolver services, including an unfiltered resolution profile.

 • DNS addresses for the unfiltered resolution profile: